JanHerca/urantiapedia/output/wikijs/en/article/Phil_Taylor/Jesus_Teachings_of_the_Kingdom_of_God.md

 Another experience I would share with you occurred in San Francisco.
 I was staying in a hotel at the time and again was walking the streets of the city, again, looking for a place to eat.
 I realize that both my previous story and this story revolve around my desire to eat and my desire to do the Father's will, but I assure you there really is no connection between the two.
 That is, I suppose, unless you read in _The Urantia Book_ where they tell us that primitive man only thought when he was hungry.
 I didn't realize this until I wrote this, but it sounds pretty incriminating.
 But such was my experience, and so as I walked down the colorful streets of San Francisco, I said to the Father that I wish to be of service to you and Michael.
 I also asked if he would guide me to where I needed to be.

 Now at this point in my life I had experienced a few rewarding experiences in serving the Father, and desiring more of these, I began to wonder to myself how the Father and our unseen friends guide us to where we should be.
-I thought of how Jesus, when he was in Rome, _personally came into affectionate and uplifting contact with upwards of five hundred mortals of the realm_ [[UB 132:4.3](/en/The_Urantia_Book/132#p4_3)].
+I thought of how Jesus, when he was in Rome, _personally came into affectionate and uplifting contact with upwards of five hundred mortals of the realm_ <a id="a110_377"></a>[[UB 132:4.3](/en/The_Urantia_Book/132#p4_3)].
 This occurred in a period of six weeks.
 How was it that he was so effective?
 That is almost three a day.
 I know that Jesus desired to be of service and that always he sought the Father's will.
 Because of this, angels must have guided many people to him, or him to others.

 But how do I know that I can be of service to the numerous individuals in my presence, I thought.
 There has to be some, tactful, kind, loving way of approaching people.
 The answer I thought to myself was that Michael will provide me with an “in.”
 That is, a way “in” to the conversation.
 Perhaps it is by performing some act of kindness for the person, perhaps a smile, or maybe just a question.